Goin' a Buffalo: About

 The play premiered at The American Place Theatre in New York City in 1968 as a rehearsed reading.
 In keeping with Bullins' style of Black-Oriented Realism, it is not intended to have clear resolution or message; rather, it is an attempt by the author to depict "black life, truthfully."
+The play was written during the movement of Buffalo's Second Great Migration, which provides more context and meaning for the character's struggles in Los Angeles and wish to move to Buffalo.

 It was not originally a part of Bullins's Twentieth Century Cycle plays (a series of plays based on the African American experience independent of racial relations to white people), but was later admitted due to its characteristics that were in line with the rest of the cycle plays: naturalistic style wherein characters only display their traits to their audience and each other when they choose to.
 Bullins intentionally never wrote a character representative of his own views, an intention in line with the Black Aesthetic (rules for African American writing in a naturalistic way in order to educate the audience on the African American experiences).

 In that vein, Goin' a Buffalo had no specific political views: it was a 'theatre of reality' wherein audiences were permitted to come to their own conclusions about the lives and experiences of some African Americans.
-Many of Bullins's plays contained revolutionary themes such as this, and it is for this reason that his "rueful[ly] defian[t] writing was an enormous contribution to the off-Broadway scene for more than a decade.
+Many of Bullins's plays contained revolutionary themes such as this, and it is for this reason that his "rueful[ly] defian[t]" writing was an enormous contribution to the off-Broadway scene for more than a decade.
 His characters dreamt of Buffalo, but audiences understood the painful reality that their lives would not be any different.
 As one of the characters puts it, "It's cats like you and your boss who make us all the time have to act like thugs, pimps and leeches just to make it out here in the world."